supercooper64/Yoshis-Adventure/README.md

-# Yoshi's Adventure Game (ROM HACK OF HTML5 Game)
+# Yoshi's Adventure (ROM HACK OF HTML5 Game)

-A Zelda-ish Adventure Game starring Yoshi, and the ROM hack of HTML5 Game, featuring music from Xuanyuan Jian Canwaizhuan:, Treasure Hunter G, Star Wars Episode VII: A New Hope, Romancing Saga 2 and Mamorukun Curse.
+A Zelda-ish Adventure Game starring Yoshi, and the ROM hack of HTML5 Game, featuring music from Xuanyuan Jian Canwaizhuan, Legend of Zelda: A Link Between Worlds, Treasure Hunter G, Star Wars Episode VII: A New Hope, Romancing Saga 2, The Beatles, and Mamorukun Curse.

+# What's new in Version 2.0.3?

+- Fixed a glitch where the player would not get hurt from the boss, Dratchy Downerhausen.

+- Some music in select pages of the game (excluding the main game) are replaced to make it more Zelda/RPG-like.

+- The non-playable Yoshis now have accurate dialogue, revealing the names of locations and other minor characters that were never revealed when the game first was launched, such as the boss now having a name, to be consistent.

+- The echoing/multiple play sound glitch that was present earlier when the player attacks or does certain things are fixed.

+- New sounds are added to the game, such as the ones from Baby Einstein's Baby Shakesphere when Yoshi receives items/keys, attacks enemies, or dies from losing too much HP.

 # Differences from HTML5 Game

 - The game's layout is changed and/or modified.

 - Unlike HTML5 Game, Yoshi does carry a sword when fighting.
-Instead, he has powerups, as Yoshis do not carry swords.
-The karate moves likely reference Alex Egelston.
+Instead, he has powerups, as Yoshis do not carry swords in this game, as well as being less hostile.

 - Music is changed to ones of DJ Studio's liking.

 - When quitting the game, it functions like DJ STUDIO's other line of games, to be consistent.

+- Rooms and areas are redesigned.

 - There are Yoshi voice clips.